Multi-label Scene Classification for Autonomous Vehicles: Acquiring and Accumulating Knowledge from Diverse Datasets: Introduction

-However, training a multitask model for complex driving scene identification is way more difficult than training a set of monotask models for several reasons.
+Driving scenes are inherently heterogeneous and dynamic, requiring the simultaneous recognition of many attributes.
+This makes scene identification a multi-label classification problem that goes far beyond a simple perception task.
+The complexity nature of this important problem highlights the critical need for a foundation model possessing the comprehensive knowledge to accurately characterize these intricate scenes.

+While seemingly straightforward for driving scene identification, standard multitask learning methods face critical limitations.
 A primary challenge is the lack of a comprehensively annotated multi-label training dataset.
-In the high-dimensional attribute space, driving scene distribution is highly imbalanced \cite{multi2, multi3}.
-Some categorical combinations are rare, making it difficult to collect training samples.
-This data scarcity can cause the model to perform less reliably in low-frequent scenarios.
-Additionally, a multitask model may struggle to balance learning across tasks, especially when competing gradients arise.
-These challenges likely explain why image- and video-level annotations in popular driving scene datasets are either single-labeled (e.g., \cite{Wu2019WZTraffic, workzone}) or multi-labeled with limited scene attributes (e.g., \cite{yu2020bdd100k, narayanan2019dynamic}), and why existing models are predominantly single-label classification models (e.g., \cite{single1,single2,scene1}).
+In a high-dimensional attribute space, driving scene distribution is highly imbalanced \cite{multi2, multi3}.
+Some scenarios are rare, making it difficult to collect balanced multi-label training samples.
+This likely explains why image- and video-level annotations in popular driving scene datasets are either single-labeled (e.g., \cite{Wu2019WZTraffic, workzone}) or multi-labeled with just limited scene attributes (e.g., \cite{yu2020bdd100k, narayanan2019dynamic}), and why existing models are predominantly single-label classification models (e.g., \cite{single1,single2,scene1}).
+Meanwhile, as the transportation system evolves, the need to identify additional attributes constantly emerges.
+However, the standard multitask learning framework proves inefficient for integrating desired new knowledge.
+This is because it requires not only re-labeling entire training datasets with the required new labels but also a further data collection, a process that is neither scalable nor cost-effective.